1.1 This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 (Act) and applies to the Global Reach Group(GRG).

 - Office and IT supplies

-4.4 As a business we seek to build relationships with reputable suppliers.
-All suppliers entering into new or extended contracts with GRG are required to self-certify as to whether the Act applies to them and that they meet the requirements of the Act.
+4.3 As a business we seek to build relationships with reputable suppliers.
+All suppliers entering into new or extended contracts with GRG will be required to self-certify as to whether the Act applies to them and that they meet the requirements of the Act.

 5.1 While GRG does not have, or consider that it needs a formal human rights policy, our employee policies are consistent with general human rights principles and applicable human rights legislation.
 This approach applies to all persons working for, with or on our behalf of GRG in whatever capacity, including employees, directors, officers, agency workers, interns, contractors, external consultants, third-party representatives and business partners.